 In addition to the relatives of the patient, who will perform the ritual actions, the participation of four women is also required.
 One of them, who will play the main role, must be old or past a critical age, and the other three women must be married, and none of them must have had a previous marriage or remain a widow.
 It is considered even better if no one has lost a child.

 Each of the married women must bring two handfuls of flour, which is mixed and put in a white cotton cloth.
 It is tied to a bundle, which is incensed with the smoke of white benzoin, and then placed on the head or next to the pillow of the sick person to remain overnight.
 In the morning, the old woman unties the cloth, taking three handfuls of flour with which she kneads a small bread without salt and on which seven grains of barley are placed.
 With the remaining flour, the relatives knead a second loaf, without leaven, but with salt, after which both loaves are baked.
 The next step of the ritual requires the procurement of five types of fish, one of each type and a separate quantity sufficient to feed the patient’s family.
-The five fish are cooked in a new and unused vessel with oil, onion and pepper, but without salt.
+The five fish are cooked in a new and unused vessel with oil, onion, and pepper, but without salt.
 After the dish is ready each of the fish and sauce is given a morsel to be eaten by the one affected.
-A little of the sauce should be rubbed on his wrists, eyebrows, knees and elbows.
-She smears herself under his bed and in every corner of his room.
-The old woman then puts the bread with the barley grains in a basket, together with the vessel with the fish dish, which must be decorated with four small pieces of cloth – white, black, red and yellow.
-To all this, three small dolls depicting a man, a woman and their daughter are added.
+A little of the sauce should be rubbed on his wrists, eyebrows, knees, and elbows.
+The old woman then puts the bread with the barley grains in a basket, together with the vessel with the fish dish, which must be decorated with four small pieces of cloth – white, black, red, and yellow.
+To all this, three small dolls depicting a man, a woman, and their daughter are added.
 A silver coin is dropped into the dish with the dish, saying:

 “Forgive us if we forgot something you like.